+2. Supervision.

-2. Supervision sessions are an opportunity for the chaplain to offer encouragement and critical reflection on the curate's work as well as a regular time for doing theology together.
+Supervision sessions are an opportunity for the chaplain to offer encouragement and critical reflection on the curate's work as well as a regular time for doing theology together.
 (In a chaplaincy with more than one curate, this must be offered individually).
-The recommended minimum for stipendiaries is one session per month of at least two hours.
-We suggest that ours will be:
+The recommended minimum for stipendiaries is one session every two weeks of at least an hour for the first two years of the curacy.
+A pattern of supervision session every two weeks for the last year of the curacy may be appropriate.